LordAlucard90/HowTo-Dev/jetbrains/intellij_idea.md

 ## Add Project Module

-Useful do use an unique project for different services.
+Useful for having an unique project with different (micro)services.

 #### New Module